 Kiri: uh-huh, yeah but it is basic

 been used and abused.

-coercer.
+powerful coercer.
 Good example, great example.
 Tonar

 Chronicles podcast.)
-Hurrah the brave,
+Hurrah the Brave,

 another corrupt coercer although he did try to

 and actions.
 Actually he's a good example of what

 turning out to be good in the long run.

-is Honar the brave here?
+is Honar the Brave here?